 Next, I got ready to take on the bad guys!
 Our resident alien thugs were the Ravagers, your run-of-the-mill thieves, smugglers, pirates and all-around nasty boys of the galaxy.
 In James Gunn’s universe, no two Ravagers looked alike, and they all appeared as dirty as possible.
 I wasn’t kidding when I called them nasty boys!
 Our main man in this crew was the character of Tullk, played to the hilt by actor Tommy Flanagan.
 To take his look to the next level, I installed custom handmade dreadlocks with keratin tips in Tommy’s hair.
 For Tullk’s partner-in-crime, Insane/Halfnut, played by actor Jimmy Urine, I used a Mohawk hairpiece, then shaved his hair in a two-inch section from Jimmy’s temple to the back of his head.
 The make-up department added the finishing touch of a scar in the shaved section.
 Now, those were some nasty boys—and really nice guys in real life.

 This universe wouldn’t be complete without some nasty girls.
 In this case, we had Robot Courtesans, our “working ladies” of the galaxy.
-And it was my job to help get them ready for their evenings of alien adult “entertainment.”
+And it was my job to help get them ready for their evenings of alien adult “entertainment” definitely not the sort of thing you’d see on hdpornvideo.
 First, the make-up department got them bald—applied a bald cap to their heads, that is.
 My team and I then used custom-colored synthetic wigs from Powder Room D. Soft pastels were the color of the day, or night, for these wigs.
 The wigs were then cut in half to expose the bald cap beneath them.
 And computer pieces were added to the shaved side to complete the look of robotic romance.
 Enticing, if you’re into that sort of thing.

 What’s a galaxy without a few more stars?
 Ego doesn’t describe Kurt Russell.
 That’s just the name of his character in the movie.
 I worked with Kurt before on Quentin Tarantino’s The Hateful Eight, so it was a pleasure getting to join forces with such an iconic actor again.
 And compared to the other characters I had to help bring to life, Ego was a complete walk in the park, one on an alien planet, that is.
 I cut and styled Kurt’s hair and used some lace front wigs in the scenes where we see his character in flashback.